Tax Paradises in Europe: Where to Relocate for a Better Tax Environment

 Cyprus

 Cyprus is another popular tax haven in Europe, offering a favorable tax environment for individuals and companies alike.
-The country has a maximum income tax rate of 35%, but there are several tax incentives available to residents, including a non-domiciled resident scheme that allows individuals to pay a flat rate of €20,000 per year on foreign income.
+The country has a maximum income tax rate of 35%, but there are several tax incentives available to residents, including a non-domiciled resident scheme that allows individuals to pay no income tax on dividend income.
 Cyprus also offers a low corporate tax rate of 12.5% and no taxes on dividends, interest, or capital gains.
 In addition, Cyprus has a strategic location in the eastern Mediterranean, making it an attractive destination for businesses and investors.

 Italy

 Italy may not be the first place that comes to mind when thinking of tax havens, but the country offers several tax advantages for individuals and businesses.
-Italy has a maximum income tax rate of 43%, which is higher than some other tax havens, but there are several tax incentives available to residents, including a non-domiciled resident scheme that allows individuals to pay a flat rate of €100,000 per year on foreign income.
-Italy also offers a favorable tax treatment for high-net-worth individuals, with a flat tax rate of €100,000 per year on global income for non-domiciled residents who transfer their tax residence to Italy.
+Italy has a maximum income tax rate of 43%, which is higher than some other tax havens, but there are several tax incentives available to residents, including a non-domiciled resident scheme that allows individuals to pay a flat rate of €200,000 per year on foreign income.
 In addition, Italy has a rich culture, stunning scenery, and a high quality of life, making it an attractive destination for those looking for more than just a tax haven.
+Read more about how to relocate to Italy through a Golden Visa investment of EUR 250,000.

 Portugal